gabrielemariotti/cardslib/doc/STAGGEREDGRID.md

 ### Use your custom layout for each row

-You can use the same rules of GridView.
+You can use the same rules of CardGridView.
 Check [this link](https://github.com/gabrielemariotti/cardslib/tree/master/doc/CARDGRID.md#use-your-custom-layout-for-each-row)

 This kind of View, doesn't support these `Card` features: